Here’s something to get vocal about…quickly!

 It’s been a contentious week in Congress!
 The newly minted federal tax reform bill has supporters and detractors and they all have strong opinions.

 One provision in the bill, however, has attracted an abundance of attention – both from the public at large as well as from private-sector companies of all types – and almost all of it is negative.
-The provision would eliminate the tax-exempt status of private activity bonds (PABs) after Dec.
+The provision would eliminate the tax exemption for PABs, or private activity bonds, after Dec.
 31. Government officials don’t want to see this happen and it is important for taxpayers to realize what will happen if PABs are eliminated.
 These are bonds that are used to help reduce the cost of large development projects at the local levels of government.
 Without PABs, large projects – many of which are critically needed – will definitely suffer and those that move forward will do so with increased spending at the regional level.

 In spite of overwhelming support in both the public and private sectors for maintaining the tax-exempt status of some PABs, efforts to pass an amendment to the House bill to restore the tax exemption failed.
 The Senate Finance Committee will begin debate on the tax bill, which retains the tax-exempt status of PABs, next week.
-Ultimately, a decision on PABs will be left to a conference committee.
+Ultimately, a decision to eliminate the tax exemption for PABs will be left to a conference committee.

 It is important for taxpayers to realize a couple of things.
 Budget writers, in their efforts to find ways to provide tax relief, have suggested many significant changes.
 They were attempting to generate revenue not only for tax relief but also for infrastructure reform, the next major program the administration hopes to launch.
 As a result, many items, such as PABs, have been eliminated in the proposed budget bills.
 Halting exemptions for state and local tax deductions and interest paid on student loans are also stipulated in the budget bill – along with many additional items that could either generate funding or eliminate federal spending.